oskariorg/oskari-frontend/api/mapping/layerselector/request/showfilteredlayerlistrequest.md

 * featuredata, this shows only featuredata layers on layerlist

 Bundles registered filters:
 * publishable, this shows only publishable layers on layerlist.
-Available only then if publisher2 bundle started and user is logged in.
+Added by publisher2 bundle if the user is logged in.

 You can use default filters only when filter buttons are showed on layerlist.